What's so good about super?

 Assuming there is a shortfall between the amount you should be contributing to superannuation and the amount you are actually contributing, you probably want to know how to bridge the gap.

 There are two ways of putting money into super.
 Firstly, your employer will contribute an amount on your behalf.
-This is presently nine per cent.
+This is presently 9.5 per cent.

 The second way of accumulating super is to make contributions of your own.
-This may be through salary sacrifice or by making undeducted contributions.
+This may be through salary sacrifice or by making non-concessional contributions (ie with pre-tax income).
 Salary sacrifice means that you choose to receive less salary and have that amount credited to your super.
-The advantage of this is that the tax on contributions is paid at the rate of 15 per cent rather than your current tax rate.
+The advantage of this is that the tax on contributions is paid at the maximum rate of 15 per cent rather than your current tax rate.
 At the end of the day you increase your investment by paying less tax.

 By ensuring that your money is invested in a way that suits your needs for either growth or for security of your capital, you are maximising your chances of bridging the retirement gap.
 This is the gap between how much money you have now, and how much you will ultimately need to fund a comfortable retirement.